Raph-09/Predictive-Maintenance-Application/README.md

 ## Model Assessment

 To assess the performance of our classification models, we used several evaluation metrics, including accuracy, recall, precision, F1 score, true positive rate, and true negative rate.
-These metrics provide insights into how well the models perform in identifying failures.
+These metrics provide insights into how well the models perform in identifying failures..

 ## Model Deployment